Things you need to know about Sia, the blockchain solution to cloud storage.

 One of the core functions of the Sia platform is to serve as an open marketplace.
 Anybody with extra space on a device has the potential to earn money by renting unused storage capacity to those that need it.
 It is also possible to “mine” Siacoin by participating in the network, validating transactions and maintaining the blockchain.

-From an investment perspective, it’s also possible to buy Siacoin without actively participating in the Sia network.
+It’s also possible to buy Siacoin without actively participating in the Sia network.
 If the network grows and the value of the currency goes up, coins purchased on an exchange will increase in value regardless of whether or not you are active on the Sia network.
-That being said, cryptocurrencies are known for being volatile and it’s important to understand the potential risks involved when it comes to investing in any digital currency.
+That being said, cryptocurrencies are known for being volatile and it’s important to understand the potential risks involved when it comes to purchasing any digital currency.

 What to watch out for